Marika Stiernstedt

-Maria (Marika) Sofia Alexandra Stiernstedt, (12 January 1875 – 25 October 1954) was a Swedish author and artist.
+Maria Sofia Alexandra "Marika" Stiernstedt (12 January 1875 – 25 October 1954) was a Swedish author and artist.

 Biography

 Stiernstedt was born a Catholic and remained one for life.
 She was a socialist despite her background; she came from a baroque aristocratic environment, her father Leonard Wilhelm Stiernstedt was a free lord and her mother Marie Pauline Victoria Ciechanowiecka was a Polish Countess.
 In her work she paid tribute to middle-class women, who could have a decent education and do something.
-Her marriage to the author Ludvig Nordström was of great interest to her contemporaries and is depicted in the book Kring ett äktenskap ("About a Marriage").
+Her marriage to the author Ludvig Nordström was of great interest to her contemporaries and is depicted in the book Kring ett äktenskap (About a marriage).

-Her first books, the novel Stackars Jose (1892) and the first novel, Sven Vingedal, were published under the pseudonym Mark Stern.
+Her first works, the short story "Stackars Josef" (Poor Josef) in 1892 and the first novel, Sven Vingedal, were published under the pseudonym Mark Stern.
 Her father contributed to the release of the latter.